dogweather/forkful/content/en/c/files-and-io/checking-if-a-directory-exists.md

   \ system to verify if a specific path leads to a directory.
 Programmers often perform\u2026"
 lastmod: '2024-03-13T22:45:00.524102-06:00'
 model: gpt-4-0125-preview
-summary: "Checking whether a directory exists in C involves querying the file system\
-  \ to verify if a specific path leads to a directory.
-Programmers often perform\u2026"
+summary: Checking whether a directory exists in C involves querying the file system to verify if a specific path leads to a directory.
 title: Checking if a directory exists
 weight: 20
 ---